RajdeepMajumder/floating-tesseract-cube-filter-spark-ar/README.md

 ## Challenges I ran into
 The main challenge was to make a script that runs all the stuff which i wanted to cover using this filter, i user youtube videos to guide me thorugh the challenges and the project completed successfully.
 This was my first hackathon and i am a solo participant so I had to figure out my mistakes and make my own way around the bugs and challenges.
 ## Accomplishments that I'm proud of
+I happy that I could ccomplete this challenge, and completed this in time.
 ## What I learned
+I learned how to keep the size small for uploading the filter.
 ## What's next for Floating Tesseract
+Gonna make it more realistic, but might need sone help.
+Get in touch if you want to help me out!
+It will be epic!!!